 As cataracts are not exactly a disease, but rather part of the normal ageing of the body, it is very common amongst the population above the age of 50.
 1 in 5 people aged between 65 and 74 have cataracts, and above this age, the proportion rises to 1 in 2.

 Ageing is responsible for around 90% of cases of cataract but there are several other risk factors that can cause cataract or contribute to its formation.
-These include:

 Very occasionally, children are born with cataracts, often to mothers who are infected with measles or rubella during pregnancy.